amoe/figshare-uploader/README.md

 the mapping configuration `basic_schema.json`.
 You can reconfigure it for your needs.

+## Install

+Currently there's a .dmg file for Mac, a zip for windows (no installer), and Linux users have to build it yourselves.

 ## Limitations

 Currently the tool does not operate as a 'synchronization': that is, if you